omasho-codes/GSOC-25_ML4SCI_EXXA_EVAL_TESTS/README.md

 Architecture Discussion :

+              Very shallow and fast 4.1 kB model , with 3 conv-layer with [4,8,16]*(16 from group dim) feature channels

               Simple 3 layer D(8) Equivariant Encoder-Decoder with ELU as non-linearity,
               Group-pooling & Global Average Pooling for latent vectors,